wevm/wagmi/docs/shared/mutation-options.md

 `(data: {{TData}}, variables: {{TVariables}}, context?: TContext) => Promise<unknown> | unknown`

-- Optional
-- This function will fire when the mutation is successful and will be passed the mutation's result.
+This function will fire when the mutation is successful and will be passed the mutation's result.
-- If a promise is returned, it will be awaited and resolved before proceeding

 #### onSettled

 `(data: {{TData}}, error: {{TError}}, variables: {{TVariables}}, context?: TContext) => Promise<unknown> | unknown`

-- Optional
-- This function will fire when the mutation is either successfully fetched or encounters an error and be passed either the data or error
+This function will fire when the mutation is either successfully fetched or encounters an error and be passed either the data or error
-- If a promise is returned, it will be awaited and resolved before proceeding

 #### queryClient